Welcome! Sign In to personalize your Cat.com experience

 |Specifications||ASTM D6751, EN 14214, Cat Spec||EN 15940|

 Biodiesel is registered with the U.S. Environmental Protection Agency (EPA) and is legal for use at any blend level in both highway and nonroad diesel engines.
-In the U.S., the applicable blending spec for B100 is ASTM D6751.
-B20 blend specs in the US is ASTM D7467.
+In the U.S., the applicable blending specification for B100 is ASTM D6751.
+B20 blend specifications in the US are ASTM D7467.

 European fuel standard EN 14214 ensures that biodiesel is suitable for even the most modern engines.
 EN 16709 describes B20 and B30 biodiesel blends.

-HVO fuels must be per EU 15940 spec.
+HVO fuels must be per EU 15940 specification.
 HVO fuels also satisfy the diesel fuels specifications ASTM D975 and EN 590, except for density.